Mushroom Rice Casserole

 -

-Heat the olive oil and 1 tablespoon butter in a large skillet over medium-high heat until shimmering.
+While the rice cooks, heat the olive oil and butter in a large skillet over medium-high heat.

-Add the chopped onion with a small pinch of salt and cook, stirring, until translucent and slightly golden at the edges, about 3 to 4 minutes.
+Add the chopped onion and cook, stirring, until it softens and turns translucent, about 3 to 4 minutes.

 -